top of page

 A sweeter place I never did know

-The rolling hills of the border
+The rolling hills of the borders

 I've travelled far, wandered wide